 Experts Talk: Performance-Based Practical Design with Jon Markt

 Each project has unique purpose and needs, whether congestion relief, safety, asset management or something else.
-Performance-based practical design, or PBPD, is an approach that recognizes every project is different and one that explores ways to help agencies find the most cost-effective solution to the specific challenges driving the project.
+Performance-based practical design, or PBPD, is an approach that recognises every project is different and one that explores ways to help agencies find the most cost-effective solution to the specific challenges driving the project.
 Rather than offering a one-size-fits-all solution, the approach identifies targeted improvements that have the most impact on asset management, safety, congestion relief and overall system reliability.

-Jon Markt, P.E., RSP1, a traffic engineer and transportation planner, has worked with several state Departments of Transportation to help develop their performance-based practical design approach.
+Jon Markt, P.E., RSP1, a traffic engineer and transportation planner, has worked with several U.S. state Departments of Transportation to help develop their performance-based practical design approach.
 In this interview he shares how to seamlessly incorporate performance-based practical design into an agency’s approach as well as how to get the most out of it.

 Q. What is PBPD?

 A. PBPD is a flexible design process that focuses on a program’s needs and measurable performance.
 Performance here is defined as the tangible benefits to users and agency owners from proposed improvements to a corridor.
 PBPD is used to choose corridor improvements based on the most pressing need rather than applying a blanket or prescriptive standard.
 Using the PBPD approach encourages the development of projects that enhance existing corridors, with a focus on users’ needs.